jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

 #.
 The LC Series analysis panel provides basic and advanced analysis tools for
     liquid chromatography experiments.
-Here we will show how to select buffer and sample regions, and send final processed data to the main plot.
+Here we will show how to select buffer and sample regions, and send final processed data to the Profiles plot.
 The advanced baseline correction features are discussed later.

     In order to calculate |Rg| and other parameters as a function of elution time